dburles/mystical/readme.md

 ## Overview

-- Mystical is a small (_Todo: size_) runtime CSS-in-JS library, inspired heavily by [theme-ui](https://theme-ui.com/) but with a concise API.
+- Mystical is a small (_Todo: size_) runtime CSS-in-JS library, inspired heavily by [theme-ui](https://theme-ui.com/) but with a more concise API.
 - Purpose built and written from scratch (except vendor prefixing).
 - Style with a just a CSS prop, begone `styled`!
 - Atomic classes: Rather than serialising entire CSS objects (like emotion, styled-components, etc), instead, property:value pairs become reusable classes.
 This means that your application styles scale well with SSR or static site generation, a lot less data will be sent across the wire.
 Sticking with common theme values especially helps.